Santiagocapi/Trello-App/README.md

 # Trello-App
-Trello imitation as a project and personal use
+Trello clone as a project and personal use